 A jerkbait is another outstanding lure to use while fishing in clear water.
 This bait is most useful in the early spring and late fall, but you can use it all year.
 Jerkbaits are fantastic at eliciting sight-induced strikes from any close fish.
-It excels in cold, clear water and is an excellent technique for capturing both largemouth and smallmouth fish.
+It excels in cold, clear water and is an excellent technique for capturing both baits for largemouth and smallmouth fish.

 The Ned Rig is made of a basic light jig head and soft plastic bait, usually in the form of little worms like Senkos.
 Although there is little to it, it attracts fish and shines in clear water.
 If you haven’t tried the Ned Rig yet, you definitely should after this.

 You might need to consider a few factors when choosing bass fishing lures for clear water.
 But, to make it easier for newbies, we will only advise you to concentrate on two factors: fishing in sunny and low-light conditions.

 When you fish on a sunny day, bass relies solely on their eyesight, meaning you should pick lures with colors that imitate the food that bass eat.
 For example, green pumpkin and bluegill patterns will perform well when targeting bass in a pond with a lot of bluegills.
 However, white patterns will work better in a lake with a lot of shad.